build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 The application should now be available to be accessed from anywhere.
 ![application should now be available to be accessed from anywhere](images/elasticbeanstalk-application.png)

-## Update the Node.js application deployment
+## Update the Node.js Application Deployment

 If we want to make a change to our web application, and redeploy it to the cloud, follow these steps: